🔍

 🔊

-Subjunctive mood (Congiuntivo) of the verb sciàre
+congiuntivo sciare.
+Subjunctive mood of the verb sciare

 Tempo semplice

-Congiuntivo presente sciàre
+Congiuntivo presente sciare

 io scii